 Nuclear Workforce Initiative

-The promise of the nuclear renaissance has far-reaching implications for the SRSCRO Region of Georgia and South Carolina.
-As home to the Department of Energy’s Savannah River Site (SRS) for more than a half century, the region is heavily invested in atomic energy, not only for its value to national security but as a source of well-paying jobs and economic growth fueled in large part by nuclear-generated electricity used by many industries in both states.
+As home to the Savannah River Site for more than a half century, the region is heavily invested in atomic energy, not only for its value to national security but as a source of well-paying jobs and economic growth fueled in large part by nuclear-generated electricity used by many industries in both states.

-In response to the survey data, the SRSCRO is implementing a unified strategy to address the region’s nuclear workforce needs.
-Through our Nuclear Workforce Initiative (NWI®), we are proactively bringing together the regional private and governmental employers, educational institutions and economic development entities to work as partners.
+In response to the region’s nuclear workforce need, the SRSCRO is implementing a unified strategy through our Nuclear Workforce Initiative (NWI®).
+We are proactively bringing together the regional private and governmental employers, educational institutions and economic development entities to work as partners.
 These groups are working together toward the single-minded goal of ensuring that an adequately trained workforce is ready in sufficient numbers to meet the challenges posed by the demand for a new nuclear workforce.

 NWI® partners are particularly focused on ensuring that people of the greater SRSCRO Region have an opportunity to develop the skills needed for regional nuclear industry jobs, something we call “Growing Our Own Through Collaboration®.”